AbdulhabirKarahanli/Deep-Learning-with-Python-/README.md

 # Deep-Learning-with-Python-
-Notes from "Practical Deep Learning from Visual Data" course will be there
+Notes from "Practical Deep Learning from Visual Data" course will be here soon!